GuildCrafts/core-vanilla-javascript/solo_study.md

 - Browse in the terminal to the `js-assessment` folder in this repo.
 - Run `npm start`, then goto `http://127.0.0.1:4444/` in your browser.
 - You should see a bunch of failing tests
-- [ ] Update `js-asessment/app/arrays.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/arrays.js` to make the section's tests pass
-- [ ] Update `js-asessment/app/strings.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/strings.js` to make the section's tests pass
-- [ ] Update `js-asessment/app/objects.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/objects.js` to make the section's tests pass
-- [ ] Update `js-asessment/app/count.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/count.js` to make the section's tests pass
-- [ ] Update `js-asessment/app/bestPractices.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/bestPractices.js` to make the section's tests pass
-- [ ] Update `js-asessment/app/functions.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/functions.js` to make the section's tests pass

 ### Stretch